unkn0wncode/openai/README.md

 - `Poll` polls a background response by ID until completion, failure, or context cancellation.
 - `NewRequest` creates a new empty request.
 It is only a shorthand to make the type `responses.Request` more easily discoverable.
 You can use the request type directly.
 - `NewMessage` creates a new empty message.
 It is only a shorthand to make the type `output.Message` more easily discoverable.
 You can use the message type directly.
+- `CreateConversation` creates a persistent conversation container where you can manage context items and reuse it in Responses requests.
+- `Conversation` fetches a full conversation object by ID.
+It can be further used to manage the conversation.

 Other exposed types/functions in the `responses` package:
 - `Content` is an interface listing all types that can be used as content in the Responses API.